FBraman/brewer/whiteboard_to.md

 		-merge current local master with github(done)
 		-overall, finish up basic crud, (create recipe, delete recipe, add ingredient, delete ingredient, create user, update user, delete user, edit recipe,)
-				-remove recipe items, view/ edit, functions, dependent on user ownership (done) -label attributes of recipe that are there/make formulas for baiscs, water amounts, (sparge calculator?) gravity amounts pre and post boil
+				-remove recipe items, view/ edit, functions, dependent on user ownership (done) -label attributes of recipe that are there/make formulas for baiscs, consider where to add, system loss, boil-off rate, grain absorption, water amounts, (sparge calculator?) gravity amounts pre and post boil
 		-make a splash page, with some simple js, like make links glow when hovered over -further subdivide versions(types) of ingredients, see if you can get hops and fermentables in two different drop down menus,